jaddersil/pysimplegui-linuxarpscanner/README.rst

 =====
-SimpleGUI-LinuxArpScanner
+lan-scanner-simplegui
 =====

-SimpleGUI-LinuxArpScanner is a desktop app to conduct LAN scan.
+lan-scanner-simplegui is a desktop app to scan the LAN.